Flipping on the tank light to be greeted with a big bobbing pine cone of a fish is undoubtedly alarming.

 - Excessive slime coat/mucus production

-Treatment can, providing this is the issue, be done with a gram-negative anti-bacterial with varying degrees of success.
-I like Erythromycin for general antibacterial (though most effective on gram-positive), and Doxycycline for gram-negative if you find that Erythromycin isn’t working.
+Treatment can, providing this is the issue, be done with a gram-negative anti-bacterial.
+I like Erythromycin for general antibacterial and Doxycycline for gram-negative if you find that Erythromycin isn’t working.

 If the fish is already experiencing bacterial issues, their digestive system is out of whack.
-Adding an antibacterial will inevitably worsen their digestive system – which has wide-reaching implications.
+Adding an antibacterial will inevitably worsen the out-of-whack-ness.
+Which has wide-reaching implications.
 Treatment may make things worse, but they’re unlikely to become better without treatment.

 Bloat From Viral Or Protozoan Infection